paulbricman/paulbricman.github.io/_pages/contact.md

 - I'm currently **not** looking for job opportunities.
 - I usually respond to emails on weekends.
-- I have no Twitter, Facebook, Instagram accounts.
-Reddit is on its way, too.
+- I have no Twitter, Facebook, Instagram, Reddit, Linkedin accounts.